 Check Jurisdiction First

 One of the most important details is also one of the easiest to miss.
-Tucson and Pima County are separate planning jurisdictions, and each uses its own plans, maps, and land-use tools.
-The city follows Plan Tucson 2025, while the county uses Pima Prospers 2025, which means your due diligence should match the parcel’s actual jurisdiction rather than relying on broad assumptions.
+Tucson and Marana are separate planning jurisdictions, and each uses its own plans, maps, and land-use tools.
+Which means your due diligence should match the parcel’s actual jurisdiction rather than relying on broad assumptions.
+In Saguaro Ranch you will be working with the Town of Marana.

 This matters because future development, open-space policies, and plan amendments are reviewed through different systems.
-The city also has more than 50 adopted area and neighborhood plans that may influence open space, transportation, and future development patterns in specific locations, according to the City of Tucson plans page.
+The city also has more than 50 adopted area and neighborhood plans that may influence open space, transportation, and future development patterns in specific locations, according to the Town of Marana plans page.

 Evaluate Direction, Elevation, and Grading

-A luxury homesite view is never just about where you stand today.
+A luxury home site view is never just about where you stand today.
 It is also about where the home will sit once it is designed and built.
-Tucson’s design guidelines recommend orienting buildings to minimize visual barriers and using techniques like terracing, offsets, and roofline changes to preserve mountain-peak views, as noted in the City of Tucson Design Guidelines Manual.
+Marana’s design guidelines recommend orienting buildings to minimize visual barriers and using techniques like terracing, offsets, and roofline changes to preserve mountain-peak views.

 That makes direction, elevation, and grading essential questions.
 If the final building pad requires major grading, the finished result may look and feel different from the natural view you experienced on your first visit.
 On sloping or hillside sites, county review materials focus on existing topography, finished-floor elevations, building height, and exposed slopes because those factors directly affect what remains visible after construction.